SyedIbrahimHamza/Voting-Eligibility-Checker/README.md

 CNIC: 42101-1234567-1

-The registration functionality is handled using the register_voter() function:
+The registration functionality is handled by the register_voter() function.

 def register_voter():

 The function collects the user's name and age.

-If the user is 18 or older, they are considered eligible to register and are asked to provide their CNIC.
+If the user is 18 or older, the program asks for their CNIC.
+After successful CNIC validation, the voter information is stored in the voters list.

-The registration details are then displayed.
+Each voter is stored as a dictionary:

+voter = {
+    "name": name,
+    "age": age,
+    "cnic": cnic
+}

+The dictionary is then added to the list:

+voters.append(voter)

+Voter Storage

+Registered voters are stored in an in-memory list:

+voters = []

+Each registered voter is represented by a dictionary containing:

+name
+age
+cnic

+For example:

+{
+    "name": "Ali Ahmed",
+    "age": 25,
+    "cnic": "42101-1234567-1"
+}

+The information is only stored while the program is running.
+It is not saved to a file or database.

+Age Validation

+The program uses the get_valid_age() function to validate age input.

+def get_valid_age():

+The function repeatedly asks the user for their age and converts the input to an integer.

+age = int(input("Please enter your age: "))

+If the user enters something that cannot be converted to an integer, a ValueError is caught:

+except ValueError:
+    print("Invalid age.
+Please enter a valid number.")

+The program then asks the user to enter the age again.

+Example:

+Please enter your age: abc
+Invalid age.
+Please enter a valid number.
+Please enter your age: 25

 Age Eligibility